Azure/blobxfer/docs/30-vectored-io.md

                                                      +---------------------+
 ```

-In order to take advantage of `stripe` Vectored IO, you must use a YAML
+In order to take advantage of `stripe` Vectored IO across multiple
-configuration file to define multiple destinations.
+destinations, you must use a YAML configuration file.